xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- enh (gil)     Add wrap option to Fill effect to allow turning off wrap feature.
+   -- bug (dkulp)   Fix crash on OSX if numpad enter is used in certain text boxes -- enh (gil)     Add wrap option to Fill effect to allow turning off wrap feature.
    -- enh (dkulp)   If the OpenGL driver didn't double-buffer, try again.
 Should help on GDI driver -- bug (dkulp)   Fix crash if right click on setup tab when no controllers are defined